 Policies and Positions: What's the difference?

-AJP recognises that members must be able to trust that the party will stay focused on animals; because no-one else is.
+AJP members must be able to trust that the party will stay focused on animals.
 Hence our policies will keep that focus.
-They will determine the issues which dominate the effort of our elected representatives.
-But we will also have positions.
+Policies will determine the issues which dominate the effort of our elected representatives.

 We currently have positions on:

 Our policies are the things we will fight for in Parliament.
 We will formulate bills, motions and speeches on our policies.
 They are core business.